 BIOS and the Johns Hopkins Institute for Clinical and Translational Research (ICTR) have been awarded a seven-year, $25 million grant from the National Institutes of Health’s National Center for Advancing Translational Sciences (NCATS) to form, along with Tufts University School of Medicine, one of three Trial Innovation Centers (TICs).

 The goal of the centers is to promote innovations in the efficiency and quality of NIH-funded trials.
-The centers are part of the NCATS Trial Innovation Network and will work with the national Clinical and Translational Science Program, which funds a consortium of 64 medical research institutions in 31 states and the District of Columbia.
+The centers are part of the NCATS Trial Innovation Network and will work with the national Clinical and Translational Science Awards Program, which funds a consortium of 64 medical research institutions in 31 states and the District of Columbia.
 The centers will help the institutions form a long-standing infrastructure for multicenter studies to be funded by NIH and other funding agencies.